ptissen/esp-todoviewer-mstodo/README.md

 # ESP-ToDoViewer-MSToDo

-<span style="color: red; font-size: 18px;">This application is under development and not yet suitable for personal use, but maybe you can get inspired or contribute to make this application fully functional.</span>
+>  **_NOTE:_**  This application is under development and not yet suitable for personal use, but maybe you can get inspired or contribute to make this application fully functional.

----

 ## Demo
 ![](doc/demo-1.jpg)